-At Dehong Education we place protection at the heart of everything we do.
+At Dehong, we place protection at the heart of everything we do.
 We call our approach to protecting students SAFE at SCHOOL.

-As International Chinese schools, with a mix of Chinese and international teachers, we wanted to ensure that we place Chinese culture and law at the heart of our work to protect every Dehong student, whilst ensuring that we draw upon best practice from around the world.
+Specially desgined for Chinese students, Dehong schools want to ensure that we place Chinese culture and law at the heart of our work to protect every Dehong student, whilst ensuring that we draw upon best practice from an extensive community.

-The first thing we challenged was the word that is often used internationally - 'Safeguarding' - there is no direct translation in Chinese!
+The first thing we challenged was the word that is often used in a foreign context - 'Safeguarding'.
 Why use a word that would create a barrier to people we were trying to reach; a word that they would have to think about every time they heard it?
 So, the term Safe at School was agreed, together with a complete framework based upon the United Nations Convention of the Rights of the Child (ratified by China in 1994) and the 2012 Law of the PRC on the Protection of Minors.
 At the core of our Safe at School framework are 7 basic principles which every member of the Dehong community must adhere to.

 Dehong Safe at School 7 basic principles

 These principles form the basis of the Framework and all associated polices.
 One of the key documents is the Dehong Safe at School Code of Conduct which is signed by all adults working or volunteering with students in our schools.

 How do we embed our Dehong Safe at School approach?